 This document is a guide to interpreting your Prescriber Report.
-Please log into the PDMP and navigate to Menu > RxSearch > Prescriber Report to view the report.
+Please see the additional attachment for your actual report, or log into the PDMP and navigate to Menu > RxSearch > Prescriber Report to download a copy.
 Report images below are examples and not a reflection of your prescribing history.